-Further, in the 2019 IRP, TVA also made several important commitments to expanding clean energy, including, importantly, to "add solar based on economics and to meet customer demand," on which it has made exceedingly slow progress.
-257 In addition, TVA committed to developing a "market potential study for energy efficiency and demand response," as well as "development of Distribution Resource Planning for integration into TVA's planning process."
-258 TVA has not published either, and it is unclear whether any significant progress made on these two important processes to date.
-TVA must disclose and incorporate into its environmental analysis for the Allen Gas Turbine Project the findings of these "near-term actions" the utility itself identified as providing "benefit across multiple futures."
-259 Not considering these vital analyses will make the utility's analysis lopsided in favor of investing in new gas rather than a portfolio of clean energy resources.
-TVA should disclose and analyze the results of these "nearterm actions" to inform its 2024 IRP260 and the environmental review for the Allen Gas Turbine Project.
+Further, in the 2019 IRP, TVA also made several important commitments to expanding clean energy, including, importantly, to "add solar based on economics and to meet customer demand," on which it has made exceedingly slow progress.257 In addition, TVA committed to developing a "market potential study for energy efficiency and demand response," as well as "development of Distribution Resource Planning for integration into TVA's planning process."258 TVA has not published either, and it is unclear whether any significant progress made on these two important processes to date.
+TVA must disclose and incorporate into its environmental analysis for the Allen Gas Turbine Project the findings of these "near-term actions" the utility itself identified as providing "benefit across multiple futures."259 Not considering these vital analyses will make the utility's analysis lopsided in favor of investing in new gas rather than a portfolio of clean energy resources.
+TVA should disclose and analyze the results of these "near-term actions" to inform its 2024 IRP260 and the environmental review for the Allen Gas Turbine Project.

 TVA must not make additional new investments in fossil generation assets like the Allen Gas Turbine Project without having first completed an updated IRP that remedies the significant deficiencies in its 2019 IRP and can meaningfully guide the agency's decisions in a changed world.
-Since February 2021, TVA has rushed to add 6,050 MW of new gas-fired power plants, despite mounting evidence that a clean energy portfolio is more cost effective.
-TVA has attempted to justify the massive gas buildout by pointing to its outdated IRP, which did not include Inflation Reduction Act pricing, President Biden's decarbonization targets, or even TVA's less ambitious decarbonization targets.
-Despite these targets and a pending EPA rule,261 TVA has not accounted for the costs of mitigating the greenhouse gas emissions from its coal and gas plants.
-Nor has TVA accounted for increasing fuel cost volatility for its gas plants, despite the fact that end-use customers throughout the Valley ultimately foot the bill.
+Since February 2021, TVA has rushed to add 6,050 MW of new gas-fired power plants,

-257 TVA, 2019 Integrated Resource Plan Volume I - Final Resource Plan at ES-5 (2019), https://tva-azr-eastus-cdnep-tvawcm-prd.azureedge.net/cdn-tvawcma/docs/default-source/default-document-library/sitecontent/environment/environmental-stewardship/irp/2019-documents/tva-2019-integrated-resource-plan-volume-ifinal-resource-plan.pdf?sfvrsn=44251e0a 4 [hereinafter TVA 2019 IRP Volume I].
+257 TVA, 2019 Integrated Resource Plan Volume I - Final Resource Plan at ES-5 (2019), https://tva-azr-eastus-cdn-ep-tvawcm-prd.azureedge.net/cdn-tvawcma/docs/default-source/default-document-library/site-content/environment/environmental-stewardship/irp/2019-documents/tva-2019-integrated-resource-plan-volume-i-final-resource-plan.pdf?sfvrsn=44251e0a_4 [hereinafter TVA 2019 IRP Volume I].

 258 Id.

+259 Id